chipmunk-project/druzhba/README.md

     cd dgen
     cargo build && cargo run simple ../example_alus/stateful_alus/raw.alu ../example_alus/stateless_alus/stateless_alu.alu 2 2

+Note: as of this pull request, Druzhba will use the hardcoded prog_to_run.rs file for now.
+As of right now, Dgen will only produce a test_prog_to_run.rs that only contains the ALU functions and their helpers

-With dgen's generated prog_to_run.rs file constructed, , run the following to execute Druzhba (note: as of this pull request, Druzhba will use the hardcoded prog_to_run.rs file for now):
+With dgen's generated prog_to_run.rs file constructed, , run the following to execute Druzhba :

     cargo build && cargo run <ticks>